Mystical Prague by Night Food & Drinks Tour

 • Home-baked breadrolls with cheese spread

-• Beef goulash & potato pancakes
+• Beef goulash & dumplings

 • Home-baked cake